 This is taught in accordance to the Local Authority Agreed Syllabus as far as it is practicable.
 Learning about and learning from religion and beliefs are important for all pupils because Religious Education helps pupils develop an understanding of themselves and others.
 Lime Academy Orton represents a diverse faith and multicultural community where spiritual, moral, social and cultural experiences are integral to the cross-curricular learning.
 Collective worship provides an opportunity for pupils to reflect on their own beliefs, feelings and experiences.

-At Lime Academy Orton we pride ourselves on appreciating the value of others and being part of a whole school family.
+At Lime Academy Orton we pride ourselves on appreciating the value of others and being part of a whole school community.
 We are respectful of others and their beliefs creating an atmosphere of tolerance and consideration for all pupils, staff and families.

-Daily spiritual time and weekly assemblies provide opportunities for reflection and focus upon the religious and cultural calendar appropriate to our pupils and relevant to topics of current interest.
+Daily spiritual time and weekly assemblies provide opportunities for reflection and focus upon a religious and cultural calendar appropriate to our pupils and relevant to topics of current interest.
 There is also time allocated for the praise of good work, certificates and birthday celebrations.

-Sex Education and Relationships
+Relationship and Sex Education

 At Lime Academy Orton we do not seek to be a substitute for the important role that parents/carers have to play within this delicate area.
 As within all areas of the curriculum, we strive to work very closely with families.
 We aim to provide a programme to all of our pupils, which will provide information appropriate to their physical and emotional maturity.
 Assisting pupils to develop strategies for keeping safe, good social behaviour and respect for the feelings of others is constantly being reinforced throughout the school.
 Any parent/carer with strong views on this subject is urged to contact the school for further discussions.
 Parents have the right to withdraw their children from sex education although not from those elements which are covered in Science National Curriculum.